openbermuda/karmapi/docs/nodice/inertia.rst

 Each band is just $\pi$ units longer than the previous band.
 Rather think of the wave itself spiralling outwards.

-Suppose there is a steady source of waves (a nearby rotating black hole?).

-As the wave radiates from the source, little energy is lost as the wave moves out to wider and wider circles.
+As the wave radiates from the source, no energy is lost as the wave moves out to wider and wider circles.
 Energy, in the form of gravitational waves dissipates into the surrounding region, but each shell of unit size contains the same energy.